 Are you planning to shop Black Friday sales this year?
-Whether you want to treat yourself after a hard 2020 or need to buy gifts for friends and family, you'll have plenty of events to take advantage of.
+Whether you want to treat yourself after a hard 2020 or need to buy holiday gifts for friends and family, you'll have plenty of events to take advantage of.
 This year, more than ever, it's going to be important to make the most of every minute.
 Check out our guide below on the 10 biggest Black Friday mistakes not to make.

 10 Ways You're Doing Black Friday Wrong